WiIIiam278/HuskClaims/docs/Trust.md

-HuskClaims lets you give users, groups of users, and tags a "Trust Level" on claims.
+HuskClaims lets you give users, groups of users, and tags a "Trust Level" in [[Claims]].
 Trust Levels grant users access to Operation Type flags and Privileges, which grant users respective claim access rights and management privileges.
 Trust levels are fully configurable and can be customized or changed entirely by editing the `trust_levels.yml` config file.

 ## Trust Levels
 Trust Levels are defined in the `trust_levels.yml` config file and the default set of trust levels, based on the classic GriefPrevention plugin setup, are detailed below.
 Each trust level has an associated command (build trust, for instance).
 Users, groups, or tags can only be in one trust level at a time and trust levels are explicitly defined; they do not inherit granted operation types or privileges from lower levels.